0x70b1a5/lugso/lessons/raw/040_adjectives-adverbs-plurals.md

 Any number of adverbs may be appended in this fashion.

-ih5 zutk-n5uv 3kig-n5uv gololol-n5uv tlu
+**ih5 zutk-n5uv 3kig-n5uv gololol-n5uv tlu**

+`bite invisible-ADV.DER black-ADV.DER infinite-ADV.DER beast`

 _The/A beast bites invisibly, blackly, infinitely._